 - Finding the joy in moving one’s body and being physically active;

 - Eating in a flexible and attuned manner that values pleasure and honors internal cues of hunger, satiety, and appetite, while respecting the social conditions that frame eating options.

 We’ve lost the war on obesity.
 Fighting fat hasn’t made the fat go away.
 And being thinner, even if we knew how to successfully accomplish it, will not necessarily make us healthier or happier.
 The war on obesity has taken its toll.
 Extensive “collateral damage” has resulted: Food and body preoccupation, self-hatred, eating disorders, discrimination, poor health, etc. Few of us are at peace with our bodies, whether because we’re fat or because we fear becoming fat.

 Health at Every Size is the new peace movement.

-An excerpt from Health at Every Size: The Surprising Truth About Your Weight by Linda Bacon, PhD.
+*An edited excerpt from Health at Every Size: The Surprising Truth About Your Weight by Linda Bacon, PhD.

-To show your commitment to HAES, sign the HAES Pledge.
+Society changes when enough people decide that something is seriously wrong and recognize that there is a viable alternative for change.
 As word spreads, this will show others our strength in numbers.
 We’ll hasten institutional change by demonstrating that there is a large audience for HAES-affirming practices.